 I recently attended a conference in Vegas.
-I planned to publish a post about making the most of conference experiences before the event but got caught up in my presentation, prepping for a video shoot and a little procrastination.
+I planned to publish a post about making the most of conference experiences before the event but got caught up in my presentation and prepping for a video shoot.
 In hindsight, it worked to my advantage.
 Because let’s just say, I was enlightened in Vegas - and whereas I usually adhere to the 'what happens in Vegas stays in Vegas' rule, I’m making an exception here.

 With my final draft ready to publish, I had an epiphany.
 After interacting with so many talented, young professional women, it became painfully obvious that I didn't know what the hell I was talking about.
 The secret to networking success wasn’t reviewing the conference agenda and doing speaker research in advance.
 It wasn’t your elevator speech or your handshake, or how prepared you were to discuss challenges of your role, business or industry during impromptu conversations, or how well you interacted socially in after-hours events.
 No, these were not the secrets to successful networking at conferences.
 It was your damn shoes.
 If your toes were smashed, or your heels rubbed up and down so you grimaced in pain with every high heeled step that eventually resembled a Frankenstein-like gait, how could you possibly get any of the aforementioned stuff right?
 You can't.
 It all comes down to your shoes.
 And young professional women were preoccupied with theirs.